So you are heading to Bologna? Of course, you want to know all the cool and fun things to do in Bologna! You have come just to the right place.

 Enjoy the amazing view of the city from the bird’s perspective!

-You have to purchase a ticket at Welcome Bologna, the official tourism board.
+You have to purchase a ticket at Welcome Bologna, the cities tourism board.
 It’s a 5 minutes walk from the tower to the ticket office.
 Get a ticket for a specific time slot.
 You will have 45 minutes to walk up, admire the views, and walk down again.

 Needless to say, bring your camera.
 You can see Bologna as a whole as well as the famous San Luca church and its 670 arches.